 Flo By Moen, Because Finding A Leak Fast Means Saving Water

 Installing a Flo by Moen unit can monitor your home for leaks year-round.
 It is the latest plumbing technology, installed by a plumbing professional and connects to your phone for notifications.
 If your home experiences any type of water leak, your phone will notify you.

 Install Aerators On All Faucets

 Install aerators on your kitchen and bathroom faucets.
 Most faucets have an aerator on them, but what happens is the aerator is subject to build up mineral deposits.
 They are less than $5 to purchase and will cut water waste significantly.
 They’re easy to install by screwing them on the end of the faucets.
 If they get clogged from mineral deposits, unscrew them and soak them overnight in a plastic bag with vinegar.

 According to the San Diego Water Department, installing a dual flush, a low-flow toilet can save as much as 350 gallons of water a week.
 Dual flush uses less water on light loads like urine, and slightly more on heavy loads–––I think you get my point.
 The dual flush toilet can reduce water usage by up to 67%.
 If your current toilet uses 1.6 gallons or less and is in good shape, then make sure the flapper doesn’t corrode over time and starts to leak.

 Replace Old Faucets And Shower Heads

 Replace old faucets and showerheads with ones that have the water sense label.
-In the not so distant past, a low flow water head meant you had to compromise on performance, not so any longer, you can take a satisfying shower with a low-flow showerhead.
+In the not-so-distant past, a low-flow water head meant you had to compromise on performance, not so any longer, you can take a satisfying shower with a low-flow showerhead.
 Many years ago, showerheads would use up to 8 gallons a minute–––that’s crazy!
 Today’s showerheads deliver 2.5 gallons a minute.
-Hope taught you more on saving water.
+Hope taught you more about saving water.